 &lt;sup>100 Kashyap 2011 (n 21).

-Miskin (n 63) 3.
+&lt;sup>101 Miskin (n 63) 3.

 It has often been argued that the Tenth Schedule may have arrested the practice of individual defections, but has facilitated defections by legislators in bulk.
 This can be attributed to the exemptions given to splits (in political parties) and mergers (between political parties) under the Tenth Schedule.
 The provision condoning splits in political parties was housed under Paragraph 3 of the Tenth Schedule.
-This provision exempted members from disqualification from a political party if at least one-third of the members belonging to the legislature wing of that political party in a particular legislature formed a separate group.
+This provision exempted members from disqualification from a political party if at least one-third of the members of that political party formed a separate group.
 Given its excessive misuse by parties who would muster enough number of legislators to engineer splits, the Constitution was amended in 2003 to omit Paragraph 3 of the Tenth Schedule, and do away with the split exemption.
 In its Statement of Objects and Reasons, the Constitution (Ninety-first Amendment) Act, 2003 alludes to the destabilising effect of the split exemption on the government.